Twisted Pair (film): Plot

 Cade breaks into a Cuzzx lab to find clues for his mission.
 Cade finds four men wearing VR goggles who are in some kind of trance, and in the next room, a very old person dressed like Cuzzx meeting with people.
 The men disappear, due to the programmable virtual reality and Cade reports back to his boss.
 Cade takes Alana, his girlfriend, out to dinner, and a mysterious man stabs Cade's homeless friend, taking his cell phone.
 Meanwhile, Cale tracks down and murders a rich executive, but accidentally drops a syringe at the crime scene.
 Cade pretends to be a rich investor who wants to give money to the Cuzzx Empire, which gets him a tour of Cuzzx's house.
 Donna, Cale's pillhead girlfriend, breaks up with him and then runs into Cade, demanding to know where she can get more drugs and why he shaved his beard.
 Cade responds by saying "I never had a beard" repeatedly.
 He gives Donna some money to find a place to stay and they hug.
 Alana sees and gets jealous.
 The aforementioned mysterious man enters the home of a prostitute before the film cuts to Cade outside the Cuzzx empire building.

 Cade then decides to take down the Cuzzx empire and goes into the boiler room to enact his plan.
 After his empire is destroyed, Cuzzx flees the country.
 Cade goes home and Alana pulls a gun on him, as she was working for Cuzzx the whole time.
 They shoot each other, and Alana dies in his arms.
 In the virtual reality forest, Cade and Alana reunite, they embrace and Alana tells him she loves him, and then disappears.
 The film ends with Cade addressing the audience, accepting the loss of Alana, and stating that humanity will eventually live in a virtual universe.
 Before the credits, the message "Cade Altair will return" appears onscreen.

 Production

 In March 2017, funding for the film, originally titled Twisted, was achieved via a GoFundMe campaign, which raised $7,073.
 Principal photography began on September 2, 2017, at Nevada State College and starring Neil Breen, Sara Meritt, Siohbun Ebrahimi, Denise Bellini, Marty Dasis, Brad Stein, John Smith Burns, Art MacHenster, Greg Smith Burns, Ada Masters, and Jason Moriglio.
 In April 2018, during post-production on Twisted Pair, Breen released a trailer for the film.

 Release

-Twisted Pair had its world premiere on October 3, 2018, at the Laemmle Theatre in North Hollywood, Los Angeles, California, prior to being thearically released in the United Kingdom on February 9, 2019, by Neil Breen Films, LLC.
+Twisted Pair had its world premiere on October 3, 2018, at the Laemmle Theatre in North Hollywood, Los Angeles, California, prior to being theatrically released in the United Kingdom on February 9, 2019, by Neil Breen Films, LLC.